 2. Wormsloe Historic Site (Savannah, GA)

 This shot was taken at the most beautiful place I visited in 2016: Wormsloe Plantation in Savannah, Georgia.
-I had been worried the whole trip that I wouldn’t get a good photo at Wormsloe because it had been raining for most of our time in the city.
+I had been worried during the whole trip that I wouldn’t get a good photo at Wormsloe because it had been raining for most of our time in the city.
 Nonetheless, it stopped raining long enough for us to visit and take some great photos (hence the puddles along the sides of the picture).
 There were plenty of outtakes before I got exactly the shot I wanted.
 Moreover, I need to apologize to Cristóbal for getting frustrated when he didn’t take the shot how I had pictured it (oh, the struggles of an Instagram husband).
 So, shoutout to all the other Instagram husbands out there who make our photo dreams come to life.

 Now, it’s time for some of my not-so-glamorous outtakes: